1045635/1045635.github.io/projects/encryption/README.md

 - Why is it important that you never share your secret key?

-It's important to never share your secret key because it could give someone access to very personal/sensitive information by being able to decrypt it.
+It's important to never share your secret key because it could give someone access to very personal/sensitive information such as messages by being able to decrypt it.

 - In the transport layer, do these messages use TCP or UDP?
 Why?